janmarkusmilan/spotify-converter/README.md

 # Spotify to MP3

 A simple way to download your Spotify playlist into MP3 files using Python 3.
+Please note that you could receive a "ERROR: The downloaded file is empty" message, which could be due to the pace of the requests or the video itself is problematic (copyright, age-restricted, etc.).

 ### Installing dependencies